NVIDIA/NVFlare/docs/user_guide/nvflare_security.rst

 Communication Security
 -----------------------
-All data communications are through secure channels established with mutually-authenticated SSL connections.
+All data communications are through secure channels established with mutually-authenticated TLS connections.
 The communication protocol between the FL Server and clients is gRPC.
 The protocol between FLARE Console instances and the FL Server is TCP.